Home Cool Stuff Ultra Short Throw Projection: How It Works And Why It’s Ideal For...

 Ultra Short Throw projectors are electrical, optical devices that “throw” an image onto a screen from a very short distance using special wide-angle lenses and mirrors.

 For every inch of diagonal screen size, most normal throw projectors require one inch of distance from the projected surface.
-UST close to wall projectors can be placed directly beneath and up close to the movie screen, allowing you to enjoy the grandeur of a large screen in a much smaller area.
+UST close-to-wall projectors can be placed directly beneath and up close to the movie screen, allowing you to enjoy the grandeur of a large screen in a much smaller area.

 What Is Considered An Ultra-Short Throw?